neobundy/pippaGPT/README.md

 ### Searching Web

-This feature is highly experimental.
-You need a SerpApi API key to use the Google search feature.
+It's a hit-or-miss situation depending on your prompting skills.
+You need a SerpApi API key to use the Google search feature: https://serpapi.com.
 The provided final answer serves as an intermediate prompt for the main model.

 ## Search Wikipedia